 - 1 teaspoon vanilla extract

-- 180 grams chocolate chips
+- 1 cup chocolate chips

 - Line a small baking tray (I used 9×13 one) with parchment paper and set aside.

-- Add the vanilla and whisk.
+- Add the vanilla extract and whisk.
 Pour the mixture into the prepared pan, using an offset spatula to spread it out.